Get started with your food storage plan in an easy, step-by-step, and cost-effective manner!

-My goal with this article is that I want to help you know how to get started with food storage the easy way.
+My goal with this article is I want to help you know how to get started with a food storage planner the easy way.
 No frills, no fluff – just a common sense list of food items to get you started.

 These 20 items can easily be purchased at your local grocery store, warehouse club, and Amazon.
 Consider getting each of the items on the list over time so that you are more than prepared when disaster strikes.

 1. 20 Pounds of Rice